rien333/numbersense-vae/thesis/README.md

 <!-- Do you also explain synthetic data here? (yes seems alright) -->
 <!-- Mention the results of their approach in some section -->
-As seen in the [figure](#sub) below, the goal of the *Salient Object Subitizing* (SOS) dataset as defined by Zhang et al. (2016) is to clearly show a number of salient objects that lies within the subitizing range.
-As other approaches, Zhang et al. (2016) also introduce images with no salient objects The dataset was constructed from an ensemble of other datasets to avoid potential dataset bias, and contains approximately 14K natural images (Zhang et al. 2016).
+As seen in the [figure](#sub) below, the goal of the *Salient Object Subitizing* (SOS) dataset as defined by J. Zhang, Ma, et al. (2016) is to clearly show a number of salient objects that lies within the subitizing range.
+As other approaches often perform poor on images with complex backgrounds or with a large number of objects, J. Zhang, Ma, et al. (2016) also introduce images with no salient objects, as well as images where the number of salient objects lies outside of the subitizing range (labeled as "4+").
+The dataset was constructed from an ensemble of other datasets to avoid potential dataset bias, and contains approximately 14K natural images (J. Zhang, Ma, et al. 2016).

 ![sos\_example](https://github.com/rien333/numbersense-vae/blob/master/thesis/subitizing.png "Example images from the SOS dataset")